fobabett/Express-Gallery/README.md

 Express-Gallery
 ===============
-To run this app, go to app/server/ then run `DBPASS="saltnpepper" gulp` npm install
+To run this app, go to app/server/ then run `DBPASS="paasword" gulp` npm install